10 Ways of Preventing Identity Theft

 2. Always on the lookout –> Monitor your Banking transaction, re-validate any transaction.
 We recommend any online transaction or bogus should have validation from you in Preventing Identity Theft

 3. Invest in Effort and Time –> Hacker loves to hack People account who are lazy, so invest time and effort to change your Password, Security Questions and information immediately.
 Don’t give Hacker a chance to penetrate your accounts.

 4. Don’t forget your Mobile Plan Profile –> Revisit your Mobile Profile and call your Telco Hotline for assistance in changing your profile information like security Q&A. Typically your Telco already aware of this situation and they have prepare their Callcenter to provide support to all their customers.

-5. Two Factor Authentication –> Check with your Banking Support, Social Media, Email Support and Mobile Telco in they have this feature.
+5. Multiple Factor Authentication –> Check with your Banking Support, Social Media, Email Support and Mobile Telco in they have this feature.
 If yes we highly recommend you enable this ASAP and get accustomed to it as part of your lifestyle.

 6. Invest in Antivirus, Firewall and Malware Premium Product/Subscription –> If you have enough budget why not start investing to this technologies.
-Y0u start saving and explore this options as will benefit you.
-You can contact us for Firewall Solution at https://www.ptech.com.ph/contact/
+You start saving and explore this options as will benefit you.
+You can contact us for Firewall & Antivirus Solution at https://www.ptech.com.ph/contact/

 7. Banking Transaction via Public Wifi is a No-No!! –> We highly recommend not to do Online Banking Transaction to any Public Wifi as hacker maybe on the lookout for this opportunity.
 Use your mobile line Data connection of your respective DSL connection instead.